Niusha951/Astronomy_Python_Course/README.md

 - **Week 2 – Data Visualization:**
   The galaxy sample used in the visualization exercises is based on data from the [Local Volume Database (LVDB)](https://github.com/apace7/local_volume_database/tree/main) compiled by [Andrew Pace](https://apace7.github.io).

+- **Week 4 – Machine Learning in Astronomy:**
+Some of the materials used in Week 4 workshop series are adapted from existing tutorials developed by other educators and researchers.
+We gratefully acknowledge their contributions:
+* AA Miller (Northwestern/CIERA) — Original notebooks dated 07 September 2023 and 11 September 2023.
+* John F. Wu
+  [jwuphysics.github.io](https://jwuphysics.github.io/) — Original notebook authored for Session 19 of the [LSSTC Data Science Fellowship Program](https://www.lsstcorporation.org/lincc/fellowship_program).

+All original credit for the base content belongs to the authors above.

 - We thank the UVA Department of Astronomy for hosting the workshop series.